-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Food Chains, Predators, Herbivores & Carnivores Why would a hawk move to New York City?
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Food Chains, Producers, & Consumers Why would a hawk move to New York City?
 Students construct models of food chains by linking cards discovering that different interrelationships exist between organisms.
 5-LS2-1 Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air, water, and soil in the environment to (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria break down dead organisms and recycle some materials back to the air and soil.
-Lesson 2 Plant Needs: Air & Water What do plants eat?
+Lesson 2 Matter & Plant Growth What do plants eat?
 Students conduct an investigation and interpret data and figure out that water and air account for a plant's weight.
 5-LS1-1 Ask testable questions about the process by which plants use air, water, and energy from sunlight to produce sugars and plant materials needed for growth and reproduction.
-Lesson 3 Decomposers & Matter Cycle Where do fallen leaves go?
+Lesson 3 Decomposers &amp; Matter Cycle Where do fallen leaves go?
 Students conduct an investigation to test how mold grows under different conditions to decompose food.
 Students realize that decomposers, like mold, break down and consume dead plant material.
-5-LS2-1 Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air, water, and soil in the environment to (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria break down dead organisms and recycle some materials back to the air and soil.
-Lesson 4 Decomposers, Nutrients, & Matter Cycle Do worms really eat dirt?
+5-LS2-2(MA).
+Compare at least two designs for a composter to determine which is most likely to encourage decomposition of materials.
+Lesson 4 Decomposers, Nutrients, &amp; Matter Cycle Do worms really eat dirt?
 Students make observations of worms to realize that worms act as decomposers to eat dead matter in an ecosystem and cycle nutrients into the soil.
 5-LS2-1 Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air, water, and soil in the environment to (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria break down dead organisms and recycle some materials back to the air and soil.
-Lesson 5 Ecosystems & Matter Cycle Why do you have to clean a fish tank but not a pond?
-Students develop a model of a pond ecosystem and realize that interrelationships exist between decomposers, plants, and animals.
-Students discover that each organism must be in balance for the pond ecosystem to function.
-5-LS2-1 Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air, water, and soil in the environment to (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria break down dead organisms and recycle some materials back to the air and soil.
-Lesson 6 Food Webs & Flow of Energy Why did the dinosaurs go extinct?
-Students develop a model of a dinosaur food web.
-Students realize that blocking the sun's energy would have disastrous effects on the organisms that rely on this energy in the food web and cause the extinction of some entire species.
-5-PS3-1 Use a model to describe that the food animals digest (a) contains energy that was once energy from the Sun, and (b) provides energy and nutrients for life processes, including body repair, growth, motion, body warmth, and reproduction.